VolkanSah/optimize-Samba-settings/README.md

 ```shell
 server multi channel support = yes
 ```
+ - Enables SMB3 multi-channel support, which allows the use of multiple network connections for a single SMB session, increasing throughput and redundancy.
+ - Supported on Windows Server 2012 R2 and later.

 ### Optimize for SSD/NVMe Storage
 If you are using SSD or NVMe storage, you can further optimize Samba by adjusting settings specific to high-speed storage solutions.